 - Frequently check your account activity to make sure that records match your own login history.

 That being said, email-related attacks have evolved to become highly sophisticated and deceptive and cyber criminals utilize advanced, complex social engineering tactics to trick their victims.
-This is why it is critical to invest in a comprehensive email security gateway that is designed to protect against both new and existing threats.
-To learn about EnGarde Email Security Gateway, an advanced open-source email security solution that outperforms proprietary alternatives in terms of security, reliability and resilience, visit https://www.guardiandigital.com/.
+This is why it is critical to invest in a comprehensive cloud email security that is designed to protect against both new and existing threats.
+To learn about EnGarde Cloud Email Security, an advanced open-source email security solution that outperforms proprietary alternatives in terms of security, reliability and resilience, visit www.guardiandigital.com.

-Check if your email account has been pwned in a data breach here: https://haveibeenpwned.com/
+Check if your email account has been pwned in a data breach here: haveibeenpwned.com